These procedures must be read in conjunction with the Acceptance and Provision of Gifts Policy.

 |Minor changes to update links to the sample summarised gift register mentioned in section 3.2.
 D20/0205721|

-Appendix A: Acceptance of gifts from external sources - approval authority (PDF file - 40kB)
+Appendix A: Acceptance of gifts from external sources - approval authority (DOCX file - 17.7kB)

 Appendix B: Acceptance of gifts decision guide (PDF file - 44.7kB)